Showing 1–12 of 17 results

 Now, the hallway may not be the first place you think about decorating, but it certainly shouldn’t be overlooked.
 The hallway is the first room you step into once you get home from a long day out.
 It also gives your guests the first taste of what’s to come style-wise throughout your house.
 Therefore, your hallway should function to bring you joy and give you — and your guests — a warm welcome.

 Victorian-style tiles are the perfect addition to any hallway.
+You’ll often see this look throughout a traditional London hotel.
 They can instantly imbue an otherwise plain and small area with an abundance of style and charm.
 Even better?
 Tiles are also very durable and resistant.
 They can put up with muddy boots and paw prints, as well as damp coats and umbrellas — and remain super easy to clean (which makes your life a lot easier, too).

 Your main decision when it comes to tiling your hallway will probably be: patterned or plain?
 It’s really up to your individual tastes, but since the hallway is such a small area (and not a proper room, per say) you can get away with using louder patterns than you would in other rooms.
 The attractive, intricate, and detailed patterns you have to choose from are endless!
 Victorian-style tiles will add interest and personality to your hallway; you’ll find it becomes one of your favourite “rooms” in your home!